 TO KNOW | LA RAMONETA OF THE MONTH

 Every month, we introduce you to an interesting woman living in Languedoc.
-Curious as we are, we would like to find out why they are living in this beautiful region, what they are doing for a living and some of their Languedoc favourites.
+Curious as we are, we like to find out why they are living in this beautiful region, what they do for a living and some of their Languedoc favourites.
 This month we would like you to meet Dennelle Taylor Nizoux as Ramoneta of the Month.

 First time in the region

-Some work friends and we came down for a holiday weekend in La Grande-Motte (1) in 2001.
+We came down for a holiday weekend with some work friends to La Grande Motte in 2001.
 I was not impressed with the architecture, but the weather sure beat Paris’!
 Alexandre’s best friend from Rouen had settled in Montpellier, so we met up with him and his future wife while we were there.
 Over the next nine years, we came back often to spend time with them and got to know the region and their friends.

 Living in Languedoc

 We moved here in June 2010.
-Our kids started Petite Section (pre-school) and CP (1st grade in the US) in September, and I had my home office set up in the back, as I was working remotely for the same US company.
-But Alexandre still had to go to Paris for work every week, so the move wasn’t complete for him until he got a local job two years later.
+Our kids started Petite Section (pre-school) and CP (1st grade in the US) in September.
+So I had my home office set up in the back, as I was working remotely for the same US company.
+But Alexandre still had to go to Paris for work every week.
+So the move wasn’t complete for him until he got a local job two years later.

 From Paris to Montpellier

-Our Parisian apartment was getting too small for our growing family, but we didn’t want to move to the suburbs (banlieue) like so many of our friends had done, and we couldn’t afford to buy a larger flat in Paris.
+Our Parisian apartment was getting too small for our growing family.
+But we didn’t want to move to the suburbs (banlieue) like so many of our friends had done.
+Moreover, because we couldn’t afford to buy a larger flat in Paris.
 Also, we’d tried for two years to get our daughter into the only international school near us, but there was never room.
 And being from California, I’d had enough of Parisian grey skies and rain.